For many people how we learned at school sets the standard by which we gauge all future educational opportunities.

 Short introductory workshops

-These are usually of one or two days.
+These can be from a few hours to a couple of days.
 They offer a brief glimpse of the potential and you do not have to commit a lot of time and money.

-The disadvantage is that they may not be very good value for money sine they frequently include lots of tantalising pieces but allow no time to go into things in depth.
-This is because you can do little more than skip lightly along the surface of the material in a day or so.
+Their disadvantage is that they may not be very good value for money since they are often marketing events for the more expensive advanced courses.
+So you get glimpses of tantalising pieces but without time to go into things in depth.

 Here you discover NLP through applying simple concepts in a particular area such as managing stress, feeling more confident, or communicating more effectively.
 They can be excellent and provide you with some specific tools to begin applying right away.